-Marc Cocorocchio (Event Coordinator) holds a bachelor’s degree in Business Administration Management, from York University, and a Diploma in Human Resources Management, from Seneca College.
-Since graduation, while building a career in the Canadian financial sector, Marc has continued his studies and has obtained multiple designations, CFCS and CAMS.
-In April 2020, he completed the Regulatory Compliance and Legal Risk Management for Financial Institutions certificate program, from Hall Law School, at York University.
-Presently, Marc is pursuing the CIPP/C designation, and is an active member of the Downtown Toronto Toastmasters Club, to further develop his communication and leadership skills.
+Marc Cocorocchio (Communications Director) holds a bachelor’s degree in Business Administration Management, from York University, and a Diploma in Human Resources Management, from Seneca College.
+Since graduation, while building a career in the Canadian financial sector, Marc has continued his studies and has obtained multiple designations, CFCS, CAMS and CIPP/C. In April 2020, he completed the Regulatory Compliance and Legal Risk Management for Financial Institutions certificate program, from Osgoode Hall Law School, at York University.
+Presently, Marc is an active member of the Downtown Toronto Toastmasters Club, to further develop his communication and leadership skills.

 From a career point of view, since 2005, Marc has held increasingly demanding positions within a number of banking institutions.
 During this period, he has developed a thorough understanding of the Canadian financial sector.
 He began his Compliance career at TD Canada Trust in 2012, as a Compliance Officer.
 In 2016, after more than ten years at TD Canada Trust, Marc decided to leave TD, to take a position with the Home Trust Company, as an AML Advisory Manager.
 A year later, he accepted a position at the Wells Fargo Bank, Toronto office, as a Financial Crimes Consultant.
 In this role, Marc advised on the Canada and Latin America business of Anti-Bribery and Corruption Legislation.
 Within the first six months at Wells Fargo, Marc saw his mandate transition from an advisory to a governance role.
 He thus played a key role in the implementation of Financial Crimes Risk Management relating to KYC, AML, AB&C, and International Sanctions, across the Canada and Latin America businesses.